Moles in Your Garden?

 Your grass may be greener and stronger in areas where a mole is active due to the mole’s beneficial aeration and grub removal services.
 Because of all their assistance in soil aeration and pest control, one gardening blog states, “The best way to control moles is to do nothing at all.
 Live peacefully with them.”
 One gardener has written, “A single, resident mole is a welcome tenant.”

-Moles rarely come to the surface, although a friend who works at a nearby industrial park discovered one in his companyʼs corridor during renovations.
-He used cardboard and a wastebasket to transfer gently and carefully the nearly blind creature outdoors to a nearby thicket with recently watered, moist earth, feeling thankful that it was he who came upon the confused, nearly blind creature.
+Moles rarely come to the surface, although a friend who works at a nearby industrial park discovered one in his company’s corridor during renovations.
+He used cardboard and a wastebasket to transfer gently and carefully the nearly blind creature outdoors to a nearby thicket with recently watered, moist earth, He was happy to have rescued the confused creature.

-Once you are sure that you have a mole in your garden you can decide simply to leave it alone.
-It's easy to tamp down the slightly raised tunnels near the surface with your foot or a roller.
+Once you are sure that you have a mole in your garden it is best simply to leave it alone.
+It’s easy to tamp down the slightly raised tunnels near the surface.
 Simply smooth out molehills with a rake.